 Just before you get to Monsul beach, there is a trail taking you across the desert toward the left.
 You’ll pass a ruined building and soon see a sign saying nudist beach.
-This is one of the best Andalucia beaches but be prepared that clothing is optional, so it isn’t for anyone.
+Barronal Beach is one of the best Andalucia beaches but be prepared that clothing is optional, so it isn’t for anyone.

 If you like to explore the wilder side of the natural park and go to a beach that isn’t easily reached (resulting in it being lesser visited,) Barronal beach is the place to be.

 Flanked by steep, rocky hills on each side, separating it from the next beaches, it’s part of the coastal hiking route between San Jose and Cabo de Gata village.
 This beach is proof that Cabo de Gata holds some of the most impressive beaches in Almeria.